Cyphaspis

-Cyphaspis is a genus of small trilobite that lived from the Late Ordovician to the Late Devonian.
+Cyphaspis is a genus of small, proetid trilobite that lived from the Late Ordovician to the Late Devonian.
 Fossils have been found in marine strata in what is now Europe, Africa and North America.
 Various species had a compact body, and a large, bulbous glabellum.
 Many species had long spines arranged similarly to closely related genera, such as Otarian, Otarionella, Chamaeleoaspis, and Namuropyge.

 Species

 The following species in the genus Cyphaspis have been described: